CTSRD-CHERI/SIMTight/README.md

 $ sudo apt install gcc-riscv64-unknown-elf
 ```

-To get GHC 9.2.1 or later, [ghcup](https://www.haskell.org/ghcup/) can
+For GHC 9.2.1 or later, [ghcup](https://www.haskell.org/ghcup/) can be
-be used.
+used.

 Now, we recursively clone the repo: